 Residing in South Florida’s backyard, the Florida Everglades is a truly one of a kind location.
 While there are other wetlands around the world, none compare to the one sitting on the southern tip of Florida.
-People from as close at Fort Lauderdale to as far as Australia have made the journey to experience the Everglades up close and personal on an Airboat Rides Fort Lauderdale tour, however, there are some people who haven’t been able to make the journey.
+People from as close to Fort Lauderdale as far as Australia have made the journey to experience the Everglades up close and personal on an Airboat Tour in Fort Lauderdale.
+However, there are some people who haven’t been able to make the journey.
 Whether you’re planning a trip soon or in the future, there’s plenty of things you can learn about the Everglades before you make the journey.

 Interesting Facts About The Everglades